LIYunzhe1408/personal-website/content/_index.md

       filters:
         folders:
           - project
+        # Only show content with these tags
+        tags: []
+        # Exclude content with these tags
+        exclude_tags: []
+        # Which Hugo page kinds to show (https://gohugo.io/templates/section-templates/#page-kinds)
+        kinds:
+          - page
         featured_only: false
       # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
       default_button_index: 0